cyrenajs/cyrena/README.md

   }
   ```

-1. When it finds a component (e.g. _Panel_) element, it invokes it with the sources objects, and collects its sinks.
-It doesn't continue the traversal under the component element, but it also passes the props object as `sources.props`.
+3. When it finds a _component (e.g. Panel) element_, it invokes it with the sources objects, and collects its sinks.
+It doesn't continue the traversal under the component element.
+It passes the props object as `sources.props`.
 The inner component can access the children as `sources.props.children`:
   ```jsx
   function Panel (sources) {
     return (